bodomartin/spglib/docs/exceptions/index.md

 Depending on the API language used, Spglib will try to throw a structured exception based on the language support for exceptions.

 Currently only the python API supports exceptions.
+For more details, see the link below.

 ```{toctree}
 ---